How can you be exposed to dangerous chemicals?

 There are several preventive measures you may take against chemical exposure, such as:

 - Personal respirators

 For more information on hazardous chemical exposure and protection, access the resources of the Occupational Safety & Health Administration (OSHA).

 Retain Dedicated Legal Representation for Your Case

 If you have been exposed to dangerous chemicals and suffered damages because of someone else's negligence, you should fight for compensation in your recovery.
 Hazardous chemicals can have serious consequences to your health.
 After a chemical exposure, take immediate action to safeguard your future.

-successfully recovered millions of dollars for our clients in difficult cases.
-Contact Hartley & O'Brien, PLLC and fight for the compensation you deserve!
+Contact Hartley Law Group, PLLC and fight for the compensation you deserve!